Enhancing LLM Performance Through Debate: An Empirical Study on Multi-Agent Debate for Coding Tasks: Conclusion

 \section{Conclusion}

-This study explored the effectiveness of MAD on two SE tasks, bridging the gap between MAD in NLP and its application to software engineering.
+This study explored the effectiveness of MAD on four coding tasks, bridging the gap between MAD in NLP and its application to software engineering.
 Our findings lay the groundwork for future research on harnessing debate-driven reasoning and collaborative synergy in SE contexts.
-Future work should investigate additional SE tasks suited for MAD, analyze debate interaction patterns to build a taxonomy of agent interactions and assess the cost-effectiveness of MAD compared to other approaches requiring multiple LLM inferences.
-All research artifacts are available on our companion website~\cite{supply}.
+Future work should investigate additional coding tasks suited for MAD, analyze debate interaction patterns to build a taxonomy of agent interactions and assess the cost-effectiveness of MAD compared to other approaches requiring multiple LLM inferences.